ency-l/Fiji-Scripts/README.md

 The 100μm version of BFscalebar50.
 Note that this also only processes the currently selected image.

+> *TODO: Make an "all open files" and "specific folder" version of this*

 6. **CRMnuc**

 Measures the intensity of C2 in the nucleus and the cytoplasm area immediately surrounding it.
 The later is measured for calculating N/C fraction.
 Currently this only works with one image open.

-*TODO: Change input method to folder*
+> *TODO: Change input method to folder*

 7. **FolderSplitandSave**

 Takes folder of multichannel images, split them and save them to a different folder.
 This one currently has a bug where the last file in a folder won't be processed.

-*TODO: fix the bug where one file will not get processed*
+> *TODO: fix the bug where one file will not get processed*

 8. **generalPurposeAllOpenFiles_template**